nickchase/k0s/docs/helm-charts.md

 - `--wait`
 - `--wait-for-jobs`

-See [Chart configuration](#chart-configuration) below for more details on how to configuring these options.
+See [Chart configuration](#chart-configuration) below for more details on how to configure these options.

 ### Repository configuration